VY-Luxury/mockup/README.md

 - Week 4-6: Once we are decide on a design, we take 2 weeks to manufacture it
 - Week 7: Ready for delivery

-This pair of glasses was made for the mother of a founder of VY, Alec Turkmen.
-She is an othometrist with her own clinic and a distinct, sophisticated style.
+(Iso and Side Renders)
+Made for optometrist __ Turkmen.
 She wanted glasses to stand out in the minds of customers who visit her store.
+We needed to make something which complemented her distinct and sophisticated style.
+She was our first client as well as the mother of a founder of VY, Alec Turkmen.